Is Insomnia Becoming a Problem?

 Try to settle your loved one down for sleep at the same time every day if at all possible.
 If they enjoy a cup of coffee or tea in the afternoon, check to make sure it is decaffeinated.
 Schedule visitors to stop by in the daytime, so is as relaxed as possible.
 See if your loved one would enjoy a warm nightly bath or anything that gets their body ready for sleep.
 Keep electronic devices outside of the room that is used for sleep, since these are known to cause excessive mental alertness.

 Persons receiving hospice care often have sleep problems.
 It is not an uncommon problem.
 Your loved one is not alone, and with a little discipline, they may be able to find that sleep they’ve been needing.
 When necessary, always check in with your family doctor for severe sleeping issues.
-At Season’s Hospice, our team will do everything in their power to ensure a comfortable and restful night’s sleep for your loved one.
-Click here to view more information or give us a call at (866) 703-4801 (toll-free).
+At Crown Hospice, our team will do everything in their power to ensure a comfortable and restful night’s sleep for your loved one.
+Contact us today to learn more!